MicrosoftDocs/windows-itpro-docs/windows/privacy/manage-connections-from-windows-operating-system-components-to-microsoft-services.md

 - Create the registry path **HKEY_LOCAL_MACHINE\\SOFTWARE\\Policies\\Microsoft\\SystemCertificates\\AuthRoot** and then add a REG_DWORD registry setting, named **DisableRootAutoUpdate**, with a value of 1.

 >[!NOTE]
->CRL and OCSP network traffic is currently whitelisted and will still show up in network traces.
+>CRL and OCSP network traffic is currently Allowed Traffic and will still show up in network traces.
 CRL and OCSP checks are made to the issuing certificate authorities.
 Microsoft is one of them, but there are many others, such as DigiCert, Thawte, Google, Symantec, and VeriSign.

 ### <a href="" id="bkmk-cortana"></a>2.
 Cortana and Search